Tim Chadsey furniture

 Born in Toronto I came to England to study photography and settled in London working as a still-life photographer for 25 years.

-One of my first photo commissions was for a bespoke furniture company and I was deeply impressed by the beauty of the wood and the quality of the craftsmanship.
-The memory of this stayed with me so it seemed natural when I was looking for a new creative focus that I turned to furniture making.
+One of my early commissions was for a bespoke furniture company and I was deeply impressed by the beauty and craftsmanship of their work.
+The memory of this stayed with me so it seemed natural that when I was looking for a new creative outlet that I turned to furniture making.

 I use British, European and North American hardwoods and, where appropriate, veneers.
 With these woods my clients and I can be certain of their origin and sustainability.
-Where possible and appropriate I like to reuse old pieces of furniture.
-The side table to the left is a case in point.
-It is made from Cuban mahogany which is a wood that is virtually extinct due to over logging in the 19th and 20th centuries.
-The only way to find this wonderful wood, far more beautiful than any other mahogany, is to recycle old pieces of furniture.
-In this case a badly damaged late Victorian drop leaf table.
-The lacewood used for the drawers and drawer pull were also part of the table.
-Reuse of wood in this manner is to be encouraged and if you have a piece that could be given a new lease of life I would be very glad to discuss it with you.
+I also like to recycle old pieces of furniture into new designs.
+Reuse of wood in this way is to be encouraged and if you have a piece that could be given a new lease of life I would be glad to discuss it with you.